ichen-lab-ucsb/EasyDIVER/README.md

 If any of these requirements are not met, the script will not perform as intended, or more likely, outright fail.

 # Outputs
-If an output directory is not provided to the script, it will automatically make one in the same directory where the script was called.
+If an output directory is not provided to the script, it will automatically make one in the same directory as the inputs.
 By default, the script will suppress outputs from individual lanes.
 Instead, for each sample, it will combine the reads from every lane, and redirect the outputs to the following sub-directories: